Desktop47-02.jpg

 Alina de Albergaria

-There is more to burning a candle than striking a match.
-Just as a luxury car needs minimum maintenance to run smoothly, an exceptional candle needs an ounce of TLC to burn properly.
+There is more to lighting a candle than striking a match.
+Just as a luxury car requires thoughtful maintenance to run smoothly, an exceptional candle needs a touch of TLC to burn properly.

 Before sharing our candle care tips, there are a few federal guidelines worth mentioning: